Arcane Magic

 Secondary Runes

-Secondary runes are where the bulk of a spell’s functionality is coming from.
-While these runes may function differently between different schools of magic, they generally stick to a theme in their purpose.
+Secondary runes are where a spell’s functionality is coming from.
+While some runes may function differently between different schools of magic, they are usually universal.

-Upon character creation, a character will have capacity to know up to 10 runes and will start knowing 5 + INT runes.
+Upon unlocking magic, a character will have capacity to know up to 10 runes and will start knowing 5 + INT runes.
 To obtain more rune slots, the character must take a level of Scholar and create Knowledge (runes).
 Each level of Knowledge (runes) will give two rune slots.

 To learn a new rune takes study.
 The rune and its nuances must be internalised by a caster before their magical properties can be properly harnessed.
-In order to do this, a caster must study a scroll or spell book containing the rune they wish to learn for a day and make a successful scholar check.
+In order to do this, a caster must study a runic scroll for the rune they wish to learn for a day and make a successful scholar check.
 The DC for this check is 15 + the MP cost of the rune + the PV of the rune.
+Wtihin the official setting, these rune scrolls are given as rewards for specific dungeons scattered around the world.
+If you create a custom setting, it is up to you how to give these scrolls as rewards.

 For every 15PV a spell has, it requires one normality rune attached to the primary rune in order to stabilise the spell. (ie. For every 20 PV, 5 of that needs to come from a normality rune).
 A spell with 14 PV does not need a normality rune.
-A spell with 29 PV (including the normality rune) will require only one normality rune.
+A spell with 34 PV (including a normality rune) will require only one normality rune.

 These runes and their functions are listed in the tables below.
-There are four categories of secondary runes: Target Runes, used to define what a spell should be cast upon, Verb Runes, used to denote an action, noun runes, used to give further meaning to the verbs, and finally modifiers, which conjoin (are drawn in the same circle) to other runes to change how they function.
-The most basic and likely most commonly used example of this would be the Power rune, which increments numbers associated with the rune to which it is conjoined.
+There are four categories of secondary runes: Target Runes, used to define what a spell should be cast upon, Verb Runes, used to denote an action, noun runes, used to give further meaning to the verbs, and finally modifiers, which can be used as arguments for other runes to change how they function.
+The most basic and likely most commonly used example of this would be the Power rune, which increments numbers associated with the rune to which it is an argument.
 Some runes may function differently in different contexts.
 Noun runes may do different things when following different verb runes.
-Evocation does not allow for verb runes and will evoke the properties of nouns in# its spells' targets.
+Evocation does not allow for verb runes and will evoke the properties of nouns in its spells' targets.

 If you were to stand next to a cliff, cast this spell on someone a bit further in land than you, and then also swap places with someone else using the initial target as a pivot point, this could be a creative, albeit somewhat convoluted, way to drop an enemy off a cliff, pull one other enemy closer to the cliff, and reposition yourself far away from the cliff.